 There will be frequent online quizzes during the semester for the materials covered in the previous classes (focusing on the last 1-2 lectures).
 Quizzes with the lowest score will be discarded.
 If you miss the quiz due to reasons outside of your control (e.g., an emergency), you must inform the instructor and the TAs within 24 hours of the class in which the quiz is published.
 After 24 hours, we will not consider any request to retake the quiz.

-There will be no final exam for the class.
+There may or may not be a final exam for the class at the discretion of the instructor.